Police again arrest former sheriff, jail chief for drunk driving

 Arrested without incident, Westrum was bailed on personal recognizance from the Brunswick Police station.
 He is due to appear at Maine District Court in West Bath on Nov.
 19.

-Westrum was first arrested for drunk driving in October 2016 by Bath Police, after an officer allegedly spotted his vehicle operating without lights.
-Correctional administrator of the jail for eight years at that time, Westrum was placed on leave, reinstated three months later under conditional employment agreement, and placed on leave again in March 2017 for reasons not made clear at the time, according to the Bangor Daily News.
+Westrum was first arrested for drunk driving in October 2016 by Bath Police after an officer allegedly spotted his vehicle operating without lights.
+The correctional administrator of the jail for eight years at that time, Westrum was placed on leave, reinstated three months later under a conditional employment agreement, and placed on leave again in March 2017 for reasons not made clear at the time, according to the Bangor Daily News.
 He announced his “resignation and retirement” the following month.

 Comments are not available on this story.